To be eligible for Parental Leave Pay, you need to meet the work test or get an exemption.

 Denise calculated that she worked 296 hours from 4 September 2017 to 21 May 2018.
 This is less than 330 hours in the 10 month period.

 Denise intended to work up to 25 June 2018, more than 6 weeks before her due date.
-This would have resulted in her working over an additional hours, bringing her total hours more than 330.
+This would have resulted in her working additional hours and meant she worked over 330 hours.

 Denise gave us evidence from her doctor of her child’s expected due date.
-She also gave us evidence from her employer that she planned to continue working up to 25 June and the number of hours Denise would have worked..
+She also gave us evidence from her employer that she planned to continue working up to 25 June.
+The evidence included the number of hours Denise would have worked..

 Denise meets the work test.